evmcnb/quartz/content/Full/Coeliac Disease.md

 ## Diagnostic Tests

-***The patient must continue eating gluten while being investigated***.
+***The patient must continue eating gluten while being investigated (6 weeks minimum)***.
 Tests may be false negative if the patient is gluten free.

 First line blood tests:
 - **_Anti-tissue transglutaminase antibodies_** (**_anti-TTG_**) - to look for Coaeliac